Blagoja95/automated-garden-watering-sys-aurdion/README.md

   - SUBMENUS (DONE)
   - MANUALLY OPEN VALVE (DONE)
   - ABOUT (DONE)
-  - SETING AND STORING CLOCK TIME (TODO, for now, time is set in source code)
+  - SETING AND STORING CLOCK TIME (TO DO, for now, time is set in source code)
   - SETING AND STORING INTERVAL TIME (when to open\close a valve).
-(TODO, interval is set in source code)
+(TO DO, interval is set in source code)